rumenpetrov/dotfiles/README.md

 # dotfiles
-My dotfiles and OS bootstrap automation scripts
+My dot files and OS bootstrap automation scripts.

 ### Setup
 * Clone the repository in your "Home" directory.
-* Navigate to the "dotfiles" folder.
+* Navigate to the "dotfiles/" folder.
 * Make sure the script have sufficient permissions.
-* Run the "start" script which is a wizard.
+* Run the "start" script which is a wizard and combines all the defined tasks.

 ```sh
 $ cd dotfiles/